noahtren/Cooperative-Communication-Networks/README.md

 # Cooperative Communication Networks

 WIP code demonstrating Cooperative Communication Networks — generative systems that learn representations with no dataset.
+This project attempts to encode trees and graphs as images, making use of graph isomorphism.

-There is no paper.
-For more info, see [About This Project](#about-this-project)
+I'm working on a post to explain the project.
+For now, see [About This Project](#about-this-project)

 ## Usage